Entanglion/entanglion-spoe/README.md

 The new Entanglion: Space Pirates gameboard builds on top of the existing Entanglion game board, but adds a few new features:

 - New ships!
 The Yearling and the Grenada are competitors to the Rubicon and Mercurial.
 The game board adds a new engine control section for this new fleet.
+- Competition!
+Two players compete against each other for quantum supremacy
 - Pirates!
 Pirates can help you on your journey, for a price.
 - New instructions on turn order and actions
 - New Quantum Depot structure for forging quantum components
+- Updated Quantum events

 ### Spaceship boards (2)
 The spaceship boards are used to manage your fleet of ships: Rubicon/Mercurial and Yearling/Grenada.
-They contain slots for cargo and quantum compnents, and a quantum power tracking meter.
+They contain slots for cargo and quantum components, and a quantum power tracking meter.
 These boards are used in place of the stock spaceship boards from Entanglion.

 ### Planet tokens (8)
 Planets in Entanglion may have resource mines, pirate outposts, or nothing at all!
 There are three kinds of resources that can be mined -- Copper, Helium-3 (He3), and Niodium (Nb) -- and are they used to purchase quantum components.